scleradb/scleradb.github.io/docsrc/interface/shell.md

     SHOW CONFIG;

-The following command shows the current logging configuration:

-    LOGGERCONFIG;

 ## Metadata Management
 Commands to manage (add and remove) data sources and underlying tables are covered in the [Sclera Database System Connection Reference](../setup/dbms.md) document.These commands can be submitted on the command line prompt.